sagmor/experiment-mruby-c-api-website/README.md

 ## Usage

-To use this website just browse the [files tab](http://sagmor.com/mruby-c-api/files.html) or use the search box at the top left to find the method you are looking for.
+To use this website just browse the [modules tab](http://sagmor.com/mruby-c-api/modules.html).

 ## Website generation